 Whatever you do, make sure you stay in the Grand Canyon for sunset.
 The sunsets are seriously impressive and it’s definitely one of the best things to do in the Grand Canyon.

-We watched the sun set over by Hopi Point to the west of the South Rim but you’ll get a pretty good view wherever you are.
+We watched the sunset over by Hopi Point (one of many brilliant Grand Canyon viewpoints) to the west of the South Rim but you’ll get a pretty good view wherever you are.